 But YesterTec, who was developing a concept of using furniture in kitchens instead of cabinetry, realized that exposed appliances would definitely compromise the look of their fine pieces of furniture.
 Their designs include Breakfronts and Armoires, even Pie Safes that house ovens, cooktops and microwaves.
 The designs include Cupboards that house all of the small modern appliances and Armoires and Pantries that surround huge refrigerators.
 All would be less effective if the appliances were exposed, so hiding the ‘hot’ appliances became a priority.

 Fortunately, a system was discovered that allowed the ‘hot; appliances to be safely concealed behind ‘flipper’ or pocket doors when they are not being used.
 Only when the doors are opened and stored in their pockets beside the exposed appliance can that appliance function, otherwise there is no power available for it.
 In this way, no one can operate the appliances when the doors are closed.
-This system was tested and approved by Underwriters Laboratories and YesterTec patented it soon after.
+This technology was tested and approved by Underwriters Laboratories and YesterTec patented it soon after.
 Key to the system is the fact that the appliances are not altered in any way, nor are they asked to operate in any abnormal way so that their warranties would remain intact.
 Additionally, the system allows the use of many types of appliances from various manufacturers.

 So now, looking back into the kitchen from the family room after all the cooking is done, you do not need to see the major appliances, only beautifully proportioned pieces of fine furniture.
 In fact, the kitchen can seamlessly merge with the family room like never before.
 In traditional or period homes, there are fewer stylistic compromises now that the hi-tech look is concealed.
 And there is no functional loss at all.
 Finally, you can chose what you want to see, rather than being told (by the appliance manufacturers) what you must see!
 And the magazine photographers can finally show us the entire kitchen, uncompromised by stylistic hypocrisy!